imyashkale/portfolio/docs/blog/posts/ckad/liveness-readiness.md

       periodSeconds: 10
 ```

-In this configuration, the `nginx` container uses an HTTP Get liveness probe and a command-based readiness probe that checks for the existence of the `index.html` file.
+In this configuration, the `nginx` container employs an HTTP Get liveness probe and a command-based readiness probe verifying the `index.html` file's presence.

 #### Conclusion

-Effectively using liveness and readiness probes in Kubernetes is crucial for ensuring that applications are running correctly and are ready to handle traffic.
-These probes help Kubernetes manage containers based on their real-time status, enhancing application reliability and availability.
+Effectively utilizing liveness and readiness probes in Kubernetes is vital for ensuring applications run correctly and are prepared for traffic.
+These probes enable Kubernetes to manage containers based on real-time status, boosting application reliability and availability.

 ---